georgebyte/georgebyte.com/_posts/2018-01-03-state-management-in-angular-with-observable-store-services.md

 }
 {% endhighlight %}

 Not all state needs to be global though. **Component specific state** should only exist in memory if a component is using it.
 Once user navigates to a different view and the component is destroyed, its state should be cleaned-up too.
 This can be achieved by adding the store to a list of component's providers.
-This way we get "self-cleaning" stores, that are kept in memory as long as components using them are kept in memory.
+This way we get "self-cleaning" stores that are kept in memory as long as components using them are kept in memory.

 <span class="highlight-filename">example.component.ts</span>
 {% highlight typescript linenos %}